Connecticut Audbon Society

 • In 1982, the Richard G. Croft Memorial Preserve in Goshen was donated to Connecticut Audubon.

 • In 1986, we entered into a long-term agreement to serve as stewards of Milford Point.
 In 1995, we opened the Coastal Center at Milford Point, adjacent to the Charles Wheeler Salt Marsh and Wildlife Management Area.
 It provides access to Long Island Sound and its many habitats, including tidal salt marshes, tide pools, and coastal dunes.
-This Center was designated an Audubon Important Bird Area in 2002.
+Milford Point was designated an Audubon Important Bird Area in 2002.

 • In 2012, we established our ground-breaking Science in Nature program, to bring curriculum-based outdoor education to Connecticut’s school children.